 New York Department of Transportation, Chinatown Partnership, Van Alen Institute

-Reimagine the current information kiosk as a symbolic entrance to Chinatown.
+Brief: Reimagine the current information kiosk as a symbolic entrance to Chinatown

-The DOT asked us to reimagine the Chinatown experience for residents and visitors by creating an iconic marker for the neighborhood with a digital component.
+Challenge: The DOT brief asked us to reimagine the Chinatown experience by creating an iconic marker with a digital component.
 This marker would be replacing a decade old information kiosk located on the Canal Street Triangle, a 2,000-square-foot traffic island anchoring Chinatown.

 DOT Project Goals:

 Although we had received a brief outlining the project goals from the DOT at the outset of the project, we still needed to ensure that the design was developed in the best interest of the users.
 Over the course of seven weeks we conducted in-depth primary and secondary research, making a total of five field visits to Chinatown.
 During our time there we interviewed residents, tourists, business owners, and community leaders.
 We aimed to identify key content and/or services our users wanted and needed to have a better experience when in Chinatown.
 Our goals were to:

 Gain a holistic understanding of Chinatown, past and present.